NVSL/QuadClass-Resources/labs/Flight/README.md

 It makes it easier to switch from pitch to roll and lets you check whether the controls affect the quadcopter like you would expect.

 Once things seems pretty stable, you can put the quadcopter the floor with the stabilizers.
 They  will reduce the likelihood of your quadcopter flipping over (a common failure mode).
+Flight with the stabilizers is not recommended.
+They break easily.